trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 **What if I am using a computer without the OnlyKey app?**

-This is where the card you received with your OnlyKey comes in handy.
-You can write your labels on this and carry this in your wallet.
-This is a low tech solution but it works great.

-{% include image.html file="card.jpg" max-width="400" %}

-Also, as mentioned on the card you can hold down the 2 button on OnlyKey for 5+ seconds and OnlyKey will type out your slot labels which may look something like this:
+Open a text editor and then hold down the 2 button on OnlyKey for 5+ seconds.
+OnlyKey will type out your slot labels which may look something like this:

 1a Google<br>
 2a Bank<br>